moffer1234/Pythagoras-Triples-Generator/README.md

 - Also good as impressing your maths teacher

 # Licence
-- Licences under MIT License - Do what you want!
+- Licenced under MIT License - Do what you want!